Last Updated on

 Wrens are probably the species that prefer to nestle in a place closer to the ground.

 If this is the type of bird that mostly frequents your area, then you should construct a birdhouse that is less than 1 ¼ inches in diameter.
+You will also have to consider if you want sparrows in the birdhouse.
+If not, you may want to make it even smaller.

 Indeed, a birdhouse is one great addition to your backyard.

 Whether you intend to build your own or buy a birdhouse kit, you won’t regret putting one in your garden.
+It’s a fun project and perfect for kids to help with.
+Oftentimes park districts or nature centers offer a class to make your own birdhouse.
+This is geared generally for children but adults can learn as well.